ercas/scripts/README.md

 * email.sh - wrapper around the curl command for quickly sending emails from the command line. emails can either be pre-composed plaintext files or can be composed on the spot using your preferred text editor. there is also support for quickly encrypting the email body using gpg.

-* html-font-demo - generate a webpage that gives a demo of all currently installed fonts
+* html-font-demo.sh - generate a webpage that gives a demo of all currently installed fonts

 * i3-locker.sh - a wrapper for i3lock that produces a somewhat fancier lock screen and changes the screen and dpms timeout. depends on [i3lock-color](https://github.com/eBrnd/i3lock-color), inspired by [i3lock-fancy](https://github.com/meskarune/i3lock-fancy).
 ![demo image](README-images/i3-locker-demo.png)